raspberrypilearning/lineup/en/step_8.md

 	![repeat for rows](images/script_20.svg)

 - Next you need to increase the value of `y_pos`.
-This will increase up to a maximum of `150`, which is `300` away from it's starting value of `-150`.
+This will increase up to a maximum of `150`, which is `300` away from its starting value of `-150`.
 This needs to happen for each row your create.

 	![increase y](images/script_21.svg)

-- Then you need to make sure you're passing in the number of `rows` as a parameter to your blocks.
+- Then you need to make sure you're passing the number of `rows` as a parameter to your blocks.

 	![parameters](images/script_22.svg)